What kind of jokes would computers write?

-Daniel, Ben, and Kylie talk it over on this episode of Talk the Talk.
+Daniel, Ben, and Kylie get serious about comedy on this episode of Talk the Talk.

 Listen to this episode

 Promo with Kylie Sturgess

 Many thanks to all of our patrons for their support.

 Become a Patreon supporter yourself and get access to bonus audio, extra blog posts, Talk the Talk merch, our infamous Cutting Room Floor posts, and more!

 Cutting Room Floor 293: A Computer Walks into a Bar coming soon

 Can quantum theory explain why jokes are funny?

 447 people have been shot and killed by police in 2017.

 Body cams reveal U.S. police use less respectful language with black drivers